spacelift-io/user-documentation/docs/concepts/policy/run-initialization-policy.md

 }
 ```

-Here's this example [in the Rego playground](https://play.openpolicyagent.org/p/ghtWZGhbgP){: rel="nofollow"}.
+### Enforce feature branch naming convention

-This time we'll skip the mandatory "don't deploy on weekends" check because while it could also be implemented here, there are probably better places to do it.
-Instead, let's enforce a feature branch naming convention.
-We'll keep this example simple, requiring that feature branches start with either `feature/` or `fix/`, but you can go fancy and require references to Jira tickets or even look at commit messages:
+Now let's enforce a feature branch naming convention.
+We'll keep this example simple, requiring that feature branches start with either `feature/` or `fix/`, but you can require references to Jira tickets or even look at commit messages:

 ```opa
 package spacelift